learnbin.net nav logo

 The screw of the mixing chamber has a special character.
 So, it can move both forward and backward.
 The screw moves backward while rotating and it comes forward without rotating.
 The injection of the material will take place due to the movement of the screw.

 Mold has two halves of plates.
 One plate is stationary and the other one can move backward and forward.
 When injecting the material into the mold, two plates of the mold come together.
 After filling the cavity of the mold, cooling of the product occurs.
 Then the mold is opened by moving the movable part of the mold.
-So, the product will remove from the mold.
+So, the product will be removed from the mold.

 The moving plate moves on the tie bar due to hydraulic pressure coming from hydraulic fluid pipes.

-The mold is replaceable.
-Mold can be changed according to the product.
-To increase the efficiency of the machine multi-impression injection molding process is used. in such a process, more than one mold is connected to the machine.
 This method is more efficient, but the wastage is high.
 Because there are remaining materials in runners.
 This material is also cooled when cooling the product and will be discarded.
 But if it is thermoplastic, it can be recycled.

 the multi-impression injection molding process